-Everything we do is tied to our mission of setting science in motion to create a better world.
-As a global life sciences leader, we keep life-changing science moving forward.
+At Avantor, everything we do is tied to our unique mission of setting science in motion to create a better world.

 We are a leading global provider of mission-critical products and services to customers in the biopharma, healthcare, education & government, and advanced technologies & applied materials industries.
 Our business model is grounded in supporting our customers from breakthrough discovery to agile delivery and Avantor is embedded in virtually every stage of the most important research, scale-up and manufacturing activities in the industries we serve.